-North Dakota Mental Health Planning Council (NDMHPC)
+North Dakota Mental Health and Substance Abuse Planning Council

 - A mental health planning and advisory council exists in every State and U.S. Territory as a result of federal law first enacted in 1986.